eob/eob.github.com/_posts/2012-03-27-democracy-pressure-regulation.markdown

 self-regulating.

 It seems to me that democracy has this self-regulating property.
-At any given point in a nations, there plenty of people angry at the government.
+At any given point in a nation, there plenty of people angry at the government.
 It builds up pressure, sows discord in the nation.
 A monarch or dictator would fear this pressure.
 But in a democracy this pressure is relieved by the act of voting, and all the political rituals (debates, etc) that go along with it.